What is anger and when does it appear?

 - During your spare time, think about what anger leads to, and how worthwhile it is to avoid it.

 - When feeling angry, drink some water.
-This has a calming effect on the body, emtions and the mind.
+This has a calming effect on the body, emotions and mind.

-- Strive to be patient in your day-to-day life.
+- Strive to be as patient as you can in your day-to-day life.
 As you become more patient, you will be slower to anger

 - One of the best remedies to anger is emotional detachment.
-When you are emotionally detached you cannot get angry.
+When you are emotionally detached you stop taking things personally, stop being effected by what people say or do, and you can more easily avoid getting angry.

 - Another way to avoid anger is to develop the habit of peace of mind.
-This orequires some training, but is most worthwhile skill.
+This requires some training, but is most worthwhile skill.